Gems of the Seine & Unforgettable Douro with Lisbon

 Pinhão

-This morning, transfer to the charming village of Provesende, located on a plateau with spectacular views of the region’s fertile rolling landscape.
+Transfer to the charming village of Provesende, located on a plateau with spectacular views of the region’s fertile rolling landscape.
 Wander through the village and visit the church, discover the old bakery, witness traditional handicraft being made, and look inside the historic manor house, Morgadio da Calçada, where you’ll enjoy a tasting of delicious bola.

 Scenic Freechoice: